sweeklys/ansible-minecraft/docs/development/index.rst

 PullRequests are used for integrate external changes and ``feature`` branches into the ``develop`` branch.

 | The ``develop`` branch contains the latest unrelesed version from the role, mostly stable ;)
-| New features will be develop in feature branches like ``feature/integrate-cuberite``, :red:`it`s not recomendet to use this on PRODUCTION!!!`.
+| New features will be develop in feature branches like ``feature/integrate-cuberite``, :red:`it`s not recommended to use this on PRODUCTION!!!`.
 | The ``master`` present the latest published release.

 For the `Continuous Integration <https://en.wikipedia.org/wiki/Continuous_integration>`_ we use `GitHub Workflows` as service.